2020 World Peace Through Law Award & 20th Anniversary Virtual Gala – November 18, 2020

 The World Peace Through Law Award is bestowed upon an individual who, by his or her work and writings, has considerably advanced the rule of law and thereby contributed to world peace.
-Established in 2006, the Award recognizes individuals who have achieved great distinction in the field of international law and international relations.
-The Harris Institute honors and recognizes all recipients of the World Peace Through Law Award.
+Established in 2006 by a gift from Whitney and Anna Harris, the Award recognizes individuals who have achieved great distinction in the field of international law and international relations.

 Past Award Recipients